-Rolling Crone Records is a Seattle-based record company whose mission is to empower independent activist-musicians and queer artists to share their stories and make their art available to their communities.
+Rolling Crone Records is a Seattle-based recording company.
+Our mission is to produce great new music, empower independent musicians and queer artists to share their stories and build social justice though the arts.
+Learn about our recording offerings.

 Musicians on Rolling Crone Records